Frank Ritter Memorial Ice Arena

 In 2011, Rochester Institute of Technology began raising funds for the Gene Polisseni Center, which became the eventual replacement home to the varsity hockey programs in 2014.
-Ritter Arena remains open despite the move of the varsity hockey programs to the new center.
+Ritter Arena remained open despite the move of the varsity hockey programs to the new center.

+In 2021, The Ritter became the temporary home of RIT Libraries while major renovations began on the Wallace Library building.
+These renovations were included as part of construction of the new Student Hall for Exploration and Development ("SHED") building attached to the library, which lasted throughout the 2021-22 and 2022-23 academic years.
+The library contents were moved back into the Wallace building for its re-opening at the start of the Fall 2023 semester.
+After the arena was vacated, plans were announced to convert the facility to an indoor turf field.